A tradition of legal scholarship.

 The Singapore Law Review is an independent legal publication body, exclusively run by students of the National University of Singapore, Faculty of Law.
-The Review’s illustrious history began in 1958, with the pioneer publication of the student-run legal journal titled Me Judice in the University of Malaya.
-Following the independence of Singapore in 1965, the journal was subsequently renamed the Singapore Law Review in 1969.
-Apart from a publication hiatus between 1973 and 1982, the Singapore Law Review has been publishing annually ever since.
+Established in 1958 as Me Judice at the University of Malaya, the Journal was renamed the Singapore Law Review in 1969 following Singapore's independence and has published annually since 1982.

-The Singapore Law Review provides a platform for legal scholarship, and our aims are to:
+The Singapore Law Review provides a platform for legal scholarship, and our goals are to:

 Each Volume of the Journal features between six to eight articles written by Justices of the Supreme Court, eminent scholars, legal practitioners, and law students from Singapore and abroad.
 The topics of the publications similarly cover a wide range from the study of jurisprudence, to cutting-edge empirical research on legal matters, to discussions about recent legal developments, both locally and internationally.
 Our strict editorial process ensures that the articles found in the Journal meet the highest benchmark of legal writing.